God Bless the U.S.A. Bible

 The God Bless the U.S.A.
-Bible, also known as the Trump Bible, is an anthology or compilation of texts—some of them deliberately incomplete—in the realm of American Civil Religion and Trumpism, (Note: Attributed to multiple sources:) containing an edition of the King James Version of the Christian Bible, alongside texts related to the foundation and politics of the United States such as a purposefully incomplete version of the Constitution of the United States, the Declaration of Independence, and the Pledge of Allegiance.
+Bible, also known as the Trump Bible, is an edition of the King James Version of the Christian Bible, alongside texts related to the foundation and politics of the United States such as a purposefully incomplete version of the Constitution of the United States and the Bill of Rights (missing Constitutional Amendments Nos.
+11 - 27), the Declaration of Independence, and the Pledge of Allegiance.
 The compilation was created by country music singer-songwriter Lee Greenwood and first published in 2021.
 It was later marketed by Donald Trump under his brand name and promoted as part of his 2024 presidential campaign.

 History

 In May 2021, to commemorate the 20th anniversary of the 2001 attack on the World Trade Center in New York, Greenwood published a "God Bless the U.S.A." edition of the Bible.
 It has the U.S. flag on its leather cover and includes texts of the Declaration of Independence, the original Constitution before amendments, the Bill of Rights, the Pledge of Allegiance, and the chorus of Greenwood's song "God Bless the USA" in Greenwood's own handwriting.
-It is a product of American Civil Religion and Trumpism.
 The Bible translation was intended to be the New International Version, but Zondervan, the division of HarperCollins which owns the rights to the New International Version, withheld them after multiple public complaints, and the King James Version was used instead, as it is in the public domain in the United States.

 The book created further controversy in 2024 when then-former President Donald Trump promoted a new edition.
 In March, Trump began promoting the Bible at a price point of $60, the website selling the book calling it "the only Bible endorsed by" Trump and that his "name, likeness and image" are being used under paid license from one of Trump's organizations, CIC Ventures LLC.